faktotum85/portfolio/readme.md

 #TODO

-- add language meta tag
-- other meta tags
+- add meta tags

-- sketch out portfolio
+- add JS projects (codepen)
+- add links to full pages and code
+- update Menu to have brand link on the left (and maybe collapse)
 - sketch out contact
-- sketch out skills

-- make production ready (bundling & minification)
 - add domain name